 6. Santa Monica Pier

-Built in 1908 for passenger and cargo ships, the pier does a pretty good job of recapturing the glory days of Southern California.
+Built in 1908 for passenger and cargo ships, the Santa Monica Pier does a pretty good job of recapturing the glory days of Southern California.
 Buy an ice-cream cone at one of the snack shacks and stroll seaward past the wooden carousel, roller coaster, and arcades, then buy a ticket to ride the Ferris wheel (when's the last time you rode on a Ferris wheel?).

 From the pier, walk south to the carnival-like stretch known as: